 Avoid overwatering tomato plants; just because a plant is wilted doesn't mean it needs more water.
 Check the soil; if the soil is dry, then water the plant.

-If your tomatoes are affected by one of these wilts, remove and destroy all affected plants.
+If your tomatoes are affected by one of these tomato wilts, remove and destroy all affected plants.
 Do not place them in your compost pile.
-Avoid using this location for tomato, eggplant, potato, and pepper plants for four to six years, because the fungi remain in the soil.
+Avoid using this location for tomato, eggplant, potato, and pepper plants for four to six years, because the fungi that causes the tomato wilt remain in the soil.
 Corn and beans won't be affected.

 Keep weeds out of affected areas because their roots can continue feeding these pathogens.